-- · our inability to recruit and retain adequate numbers of effective sales and marketing personnel; - the inability of sales personnel to obtain access to physicians or persuade adequate numbers of physicians to prescribe our future products; - our inability to equip medical and sales personnel with effective materials, including medical and sales literature to help them educate physicians and other healthcare providers regarding applicable diseases and our future products; - the lack of complementary products to be offered by sales personnel, which may put us at a competitive disadvantage relative to companies with more extensive product lines; - · our inability to develop or obtain sufficient operational functions to support our commercial activities; and - · unforeseen costs and expenses associated with creating an independent sales and marketing organization.
+- our inability to recruit and retain adequate numbers of effective sales and marketing personnel; - the inability of sales personnel to obtain access to physicians or persuade adequate numbers of physicians to prescribe our future products; - our inability to equip medical and sales personnel with effective materials, including medical and sales literature to help them educate physicians and other healthcare providers regarding applicable diseases and our future products; - the lack of complementary products to be offered by sales personnel, which may put us at a competitive disadvantage relative to companies with more extensive product lines; - our inability to develop or obtain sufficient operational functions to support our commercial activities; and - unforeseen costs and expenses associated with creating an independent sales and marketing organization.

 If we are unable or decide not to establish internal sales, marketing and distribution capabilities, or decide not to do so for a particular country, we may pursue collaborative arrangements.
-If we pursue a collaborative arrangement, our sales will largely depend on the collaborator's strategic interest in the product and such collaborator's ability to successfully market and sell the product.
+If we pursue a collaborative arrangement, our sales will largely depend on the collaborator's strategic interest in the product and such collaborator's ability to successfully commercialize the product.
+For example, we have an option to request Roche co-promote with us AT-527 for the treatment of COVID-19 in the U.S. If we elect to exercise this option, we will be dependent in part on Roche's efforts to successfully co-promote this product with us.